-During the 2023 financial year, the Board had one committee to assist in the discharge of its responsibilities, the Nomination and Remuneration Committee.
-Effective from 17 August 2022, the Board approved the inclusion of the nomination function in the Remuneration Committee to form the Nomination and Remuneration Committee.
+During the 2024 financial year, the Board had one committee to assist in the discharge of its responsibilities, the Nomination and Remuneration Committee.

 The Nomination and Remuneration Committee operates principally in a review or advisory capacity, except in cases where powers are specifically conferred on a committee by the Board.